Chronic Low Back Pain Exercises

 Stage 1: Range of Motion Exercises

 Range of motion exercises have multiple benefits that include pumping out waste product while pumping in nutrition for faster healing, pain relief, better adjustment holding, and improve nerve flow.
-Starting the day with range of motion exercises goes a long way in long term pain relief – plus, they are easy to do!
+Starting and ending the day with range of motion exercises goes a long way in long term pain relief – plus, they are easy to do!

 Stage 2: Flexibility Exercises